umangmehta0007/Excercise_Tracker/README.md

 * There is MAP which creates a Grid with Rows and Coloumns defined by the user along with user defined obstacles.
 * Track workouts including the gears used and the route taken.
 * The goal is to have your data stored and print them when you need details.
 (Example: Viewing the data within user specified date range)

+**I separated IMapDataType (which marks objects that can be placed on the grid) from IObjectsWithCoordinates (which adds coordinate behavior).**

+This avoids forcing Empty to implement meaningless methods, while still allowing consistent polymorphism in the map grid.

 [Starva]: https://en.wikipedia.org/wiki/Strava
 [Apple Fitness]: https://en.wikipedia.org/wiki/Fitness_(Apple)